Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 This is Kobayashi (@berlinbytes) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article is a comparative review of managed in-memory database services provided by Google Cloud.
+This article compares and contrasts the managed in-memory database services offered by Google Cloud.

 Introduction

 Redis is a fast in-memory key-value store that is widely used for a variety of purposes, including caching and messaging.
-However, there has been a major move for Redis: starting with version 8 on May 1, 2025, it will be relaunched as an open source project under the name "Redis Open Source".
+However, a major move has been made: Redis will be relaunched as an open source project under the name "Redis Open Source" starting with version 8 on May 1, 2025.

 • Memorystore for Redis